-To investigate the reverse reaction, we mixed detergent solubilized CybB (1 $\mu$ M) with ubiquinol QH2, either prereduced or reduced in situ by 1 mM DTT 1 min prior to addition of the enzyme.
+To investigate the reverse reaction, we mixed detergent solubilized CybB (1 μ M) with ubiquinol QH2, prereduced with either NaBH4 or in situ by 1 mM DTT 1 min prior to addition of the enzyme.
 CybB reduction by DTT alone is very slow and can be ignored (Fig. 3A).
-As depicted in Figure 3A, rapid reduction is observed if solubilized CybB is mixed with 1 mM DTT and 10 $\mu$ M ubiquinone Q2 (purple trace).
-If 1 $\mu$ M Q2 is used, the reaction is slightly slower, but the same level of reduction is reached.
-At 0.1 $\mu$ M Q2, the reaction was slowed down >10 times, and the maximum reduction was not reached within the measuring period.
-Next, we varied the pH of the reaction mixture, keeping DTT / $Q_1$ constant at 1 mM / 10 $\mu$ M. As depicted in Fig. 3B, reduction levels of CybB were higher at alkaline pH values, while essentially no heme reduction was observed at pH 6 or below.
-We had previously observed that upon the reaction with quinol, the enzyme consumes oxygen and produces superoxide, as detected with WST-1 (see also Fig. 6E).
+As depicted in Figure 3A, rapid reduction is observed if solubilized CybB is mixed with 1 mM DTT and 10 μ M ubiquinone Q2 (purple trace).
+If 1 μ M Q2 is used, the rate is slightly lower, but the same level of reduction is reached.
+At 0.1 μ M Q2, the reaction was slowed down >10 times, and the maximum reduction was not reached within the measuring period.
+Next, we varied the pH of the reaction mixture, keeping, a more water-soluble analogue of Q_2 , DTT / Q_1 , constant at 1 mM / 10 μ M. As depicted in Fig. 3B, reduction levels of CybB were higher at alkaline pH values, while essentially no heme reduction was observed at pH 6 or below.
+We had previously observed that upon the reaction with quinol, the enzyme consumes oxygen and produces superoxide, as detected with WST-117 (see also Fig. 6E).
 Consequently, under aerobic conditions, the enzyme is turning over, and the observed reduction level reflects steady-state catalysis.
-Therefore, the experiment was repeated under anaerobic conditions and while a similar trend was found, reduction levels were increased at all physicalues compared to aerobic conditions (Fig. 3B).
-The difference between aerobic and anarobic reduction was most pronounced at pH values <7.5.
-A plausible explanation fc, this behaviour is that the level of reduction correlates with the midpoint potential of the 'wo reactants, the b hemes of CybB and ubiquinone.
-However, only the latter is strongly, H cependent (~-60 mV per pH unit), as two protons participate in the reaction.
-A higher pH value thus corresponds to a lower midpoint potential, thus increasing the reducing power, while the midpoint potentials of protein embedded hemes are expected or leless sensitive to pH changes.
+Therefore, the experiment was repeated under anaerobic conditions and while a similar trend was found, reduction levels were increased at all pH values compared to aerobic conditions (Fig. 3B).
+The difference between aerobic and anaerobic reduction was most pronounced at pH values <7.5.
+A plausible explanation for this behaviour is that the level of reduction correlates with the midpoint potential of the two reactants, the b hemes of CybB and ubiquinone.
+The latter is strongly pH dependent (~-60 mV per pH unit), as two protons participate in the reaction27.
+A higher pH value thus corresponds to a lower midpoint potential, thus increasing the reducing power, while the midpoint potentials of protein embedded hemes are expected to be less sensitive to pH changes28.

-Figure 3: Reduction of CybB with short chain ubiquinone A) Kinetic traces monitoring CybB reduction at 428 nm upon addition of DTT alone or premixed with different amounts of ubiquinone $Q_2$ at pH 8.
-B) percentage of heme reduction measured at 561 nm after 20 s incubation of CybB with 1 mM DTT / 10 $\mu$ M $Q_1$ at different pH values under aerobic and anaerobic conditions.
+Figure 3: Quinol CybB reduction A) Kinetic traces monitoring CybB reduction at 428 nm upon addition of DTT alone or premixed with different amounts of ubiquinone Q_2 at pH 8.
+B) percentage of heme reduction measured at 561 nm after 20 s incubation of CybB with 1 mM DTT / 10 μ M Q_1 at different pH values under aerobic and anaerobic conditions.